Updated

 How to Make Beef Tenderloin Step by Step

-One to Two Days Ahead: Line a rimmed baking sheet with foil and set a wire rack inside or over the baking sheet.
-Tie a 3-pound beef tenderloin with butcher’s twine at 1-inch intervals.
-Generously season all sides with kosher salt and ¼ cup of black peppercorns (or pepper).
-Set the beef on the wire rack and transfer to the refrigerator (uncovered) to chill for at least 8 hours and up to 48 hours.
+One to two days ahead: Line a rimmed baking sheet with foil and set a wire rack inside or over it.
+Tie a 3-pound beef tenderloin with butcher’s twine at 1-inch intervals and generously season all sides with kosher salt and ¼ cup of black peppercorns (or pepper).
+Set the tenderloin on the wire rack and transfer to the refrigerator, uncovered, to chill for at least 8 hours or up to 48 hours.

-Bring the Beef to Room Temp: Set the oven rack to the middle position and preheat oven to 225°F. Place the beef with the rack and baking sheet onto the kitchen counter 30 minutes before cooking.
+Bring the beef to room temperature: Set the oven rack to the middle position and preheat the oven to 225°F. Transfer the beef on the rack and baking sheet onto the kitchen counter for 30 minutes to come to room temperature.

-Cook the Beef: After 30 minutes, transfer the tenderloin/rack/baking sheet to the oven and cook for 2-3 hours, or until a meat thermometer, placed in the center of the tenderloin, registers 120°-125°.
-Remove the beef from the oven for 10 minutes and cut off the twine.
+Cook the beef: After 30 minutes, transfer the tenderloin/rack/baking sheet to the oven and cook for 2-3 hours, or until a meat thermometer, placed in the center of the tenderloin, registers 120°-125°.
+I do not recommend cooking beef tenderloin beyond 140°F, as it can turn dry and tough.
+Take the tenderloin out of the oven for 10 minutes and cut off the twine.

-Melt the Butter: Place the oven rack 6 inches from the broiler element and set the oven to broil.
-Heat a cast iron skillet over medium heat and add ½ cup of salted butter.
-Melt the butter, while gently swirling the pan, until the foaming subsides and the butter turns a light brown and has a nutty fragrance (be careful not to burn the butter).
+Melt the butter: Place the oven rack 6 inches from the broiler element and set the oven to broil.
+Over medium heat, heat a cast-iron skillet and add ½ cup of salted butter.
+Melt the butter, swirling the pan, until the foaming subsides and the butter turns a light brown and has a nutty fragrance.
+Be careful that the butter does not burn.

-Sauté the Aromatics: Reduce the heat to medium-low and add 4 sprigs of fresh thyme, 2 cloves of peeled and chopped garlic, and 1 roughly chopped shallot.
+Sauté the aromatics: Reduce the heat to medium-low and add 4 sprigs of fresh thyme, 2 cloves of peeled and chopped garlic, and 1 roughly chopped shallot.
 Cook 30-60 seconds after the crackling stops.
-Pour the seasoned butter through a mesh strainer over a medium bowl.
+Pour the seasoned butter through a mesh strainer over a medium bowl to remove the seasoning.

-Broil the Meat: Pour the butter mixture evenly over the tenderloin and brush with a silicone brush or baste with a spoon until all surfaces are coated.
-Place the pan with the tenderloin under the broiler and broil, turning every 30 seconds, until the meat is browned on all sides, baste each time the meat is turned.
+Broil the meat: Pour the butter mixture over the tenderloin, and brush with a silicone brush or baste with a spoon until all surfaces are coated.
+Place the tenderloin under the broiler and broil, turning every 30 seconds, until the meat is browned on all sides, basting each time the meat is turned.

 I didn’t see a reverse sear.
 Only saw the broiler method.
 Is it both or just the broiler?